CMakePP/CMakePPLang/paper/paper.md

 pure CMakePPLang types.

-First, CMakePPLang recognizes the types that CMake may interpret a string as in certain contexts.
+First, CMakePPLang recognizes the types that CMake may interpret a string to be in certain contexts.
 These types include: Boolean, Command, File path, Floating-point numbers, Generator expressions, Integers, and Targets.